I hope you enjoy reading our blog posts. If you want DCP to build you an awesome website, click here.

 Probably like me you hate those popups which randomly display when you are trying to read some important content or purchase a product.
-Why not simply incorporate your marketing within the page content, I did that on this blog post.
+Why not simply incorporate your marketing within the page content, I did that in this blog post.
 Try adding your newsletter subscription box to the right-side column of your blog and incorporate some banner adverts.

-Popups can be useful in certain circumstances, for example, you may show a popup for a discount when a user gets to the shopping basket on your website or a popup when a user click on a banner advert.
+Popups can be useful in certain circumstances, for example, you may show a popup for a discount when a user gets to the shopping basket on your website or a popup when a user clicks on a banner advert.